bcstp/hugosite/content/escaping-big-tech.md

 ### *2. Stop supporting those companies working against us*

-The [Cancel This Company website](https://www.cancelthiscompany.com/) does a good job keeping track of this, with details.
+And yes, us using free services does help support them.
+The [Cancel This Company website](https://www.cancelthiscompany.com/) does a good job keeping track of these companies, with details.

 ---